 After exposure to Pathways to Financial Power workshops and empowering experiences, participants will have:

-*The ability to completed successful job interviews confidentially.
+*The ability to complete successful job interviews confidently.

 *The ability to build targeted resumes.

 *The ability to maintain a budget and use their knowledge of financial literacy.

 *Establish a network with San Diego professionals and Just in Time coaches.

 How It Works